How to keep your dog safe and happy this 4th of July

 To prevent your dog from seeing firework glare and zooming rockets, and to muffle loud and scary noises, keep the windows and curtains closed.

-If your pet has a safe place, such as a pet bed where he feels protected and comfortable, try to keep him here during the firework noises.
-A blanket that has your “smell”, placed onto him should also keep him calmer.
+If your pet has a safe place, such as a pet bed where he feels protected and comfortable, try to keep him there during fireworks.
+A blanket that has your “smell placed on it should also keep him calmer.
 A favourite toy or a treat can help to relax your dog, as can special cuddles or a dog massage.

-Don’t attempt to extract him from a hiding place
+Please don’t attempt to extract him from a hiding place.

 If he’s nervous and hides under the bed or a table, don’t try to pull him out.
 This could well cause more anxiety and higher stress levels, and produce an even greater negative connection with fireworks.